Steven King (footballer)

-Steven King (born 22 November 1978) is a former Australian rules footballer who played for the Geelong Football Club and St Kilda Football Club in the Australian Football League (AFL).
-He is currently serving as Senior Assistant Coach at the Gold Coast Suns Football Club.
+Steven King (born 22 November 1978) is a former Australian rules footballer who is the current senior coach of the Melbourne Football Club.
+King played for the Geelong Football Club and St Kilda Football Club in the Australian Football League (AFL), and also had a stint as caretaker coach of the Gold Coast Suns for the last seven matches of the 2023 AFL season.

-AFL career
+Playing career

-Geelong
+Geelong Cats (1996–2007)

 Debuting as a 17-year-old with Geelong in 1996, King was a gifted ruckman.
 He won All-Australian selection and won the Carji Greeves Medal in 2000 and again in 2002.
 He was captain of the club between 2003 and 2006.
 In 2005, King was hit by numerous injuries, which affected his form.

 A moment of controversy occurred in King's career in the 2005 Elimination Final, when he accidentally kicked Melbourne's Jeff White in the head.
 Both men were contesting a boundary throw in, and it was knocked to the ground.
 King was the man in front, and when the ball bounced up to head height, he took a mighty swing at it with his right foot.
 He missed the ball completely, but connected with White's face, giving him injuries which have been described as "equivalent to those of a car accident victim," requiring White to have several plates and screws inserted.